Drop off is between 8:30am and 9:00am.

 Pick up is between 3:15pm and 4:00pm.

-An example of a weekly schedule of our paddle camps.
-Camp days will always be broken into four modules with two snack breaks and lunch.
-The activity for each module can change based on weather, camper groups, or other extenuating factors.
+An example of a weekly schedule of our sailing camps.
+Camp days will always be broken into four modules with two snack breaks and lunch..

 Camper House Games – Campers are placed into group and each group will get points throughout the week working towards a prize on Friday.
 Campers can earn points for kind behavior, drinking water, applying sunscreen, helping others, solving the riddle of the day, picking up trash, etc. On Fridays each group will get to compete against their counselor in land games for lots of points.
 Campers will also get to put their handprint in paint up on our dinghy racks.
 At the end of Friday the campers will end a little early to receive their prizes (little toys and candy).
 Every camper gets a prize, the picking order and quantity are ranked by which groups have the most points.
 The camper games are meant to encourage good behavior, team work, and comradery.